Pacers vs. Magic: Preview, Odds and Game Thread

 Injury update:

-IND: Chris Duarte - probable (sore left big toe), Lance Stephenson - doubtful (sprained left ankle), Malcolm Brogdon - out (right Achilles management), T.J.
+IND: Chris Duarte - out (sore left big toe), T.J.
 McConnell - out (right wrist ligament surgery), Ricky Rubio - out (torn left ACL), Myles Turner - out (left foot stress reaction), T.J.
 Warren – out (left navicular fracture)

-ORL: Markelle Fultz - probable (left knee injury recovery), Bol Bol - out (right foot surgery), Jonathan Isaac - out (left knee injury recovery), Moritz Wagner - out (left rib contusion)
+ORL: Cole Anthony - probable (left hip contusion), Bol Bol - out (right foot surgery), Jonathan Isaac - out (left knee injury recovery), Moritz Wagner - out (left rib contusion)

 Please leave your thoughts and observations on the game in the comments.